apptension/developer-handbook/Technical Guide/Junior/Frontend Developer.md

 *   [ ] You create pull requests with proper name and description [:books:](https://medium.com/@hugooodias/the-anatomy-of-a-perfect-pull-request-567382bb6067)
 *   [ ] You review PRs carefully and leave your comments [:books:](https://www.pullrequest.com/blog/what-belongs-in-an-effective-code-review-checklist/)
 *   [ ] You add proper label in pull requests
-*   [ ] You interact with a repository using SSH [:books:](https://support.atlassian.com/bitbucket-cloud/docs/set-up-an-ssh-key/)
 *   [ ] You create your branches under the proper folder (feature, fix, hotfix)

 #### GitHub